solkim-83/tp/docs/UserGuide.md

 * `list -c` followed by `delete -c 2` deletes the 2nd contact in Athena.
 * `find -c n/Betsy` followed by `delete -c 1` deletes the 1st contact in the results of the `find` command.

+#### Deleting contacts by Tag : `deletetag`

+Deletes all contacts under a specific tag.

+Format: `deletetag -c TAG`

+* Deletes all contacts with a specific tag.
+* The tag must be a valid tag.

+Examples:
+* `deletetag -c computing` deletes all contacts tagged under computing

 #### Editing a contact : `edit`

 Edits an existing person in the address book.